abuendia/airr-ml-kaggle/README.md

 2. Logistic regression on v and j gene counts

     We train a logistic regression model on counts for v-gene and j-gene identities.
-This is a simple mapping of each v and j gene identity to its frequency in the training set.
+This is a simple mapping of each v- and j-gene identity to its frequency in the training set.

 3. Ensembled meta-learner for k-mer and v, j gene models